Biodegradable Does Not Meet Eco-Friendly Standards

 Why Biodegradable Does Not Mean Eco-Friendly or Compostable

 The dictionary defines "biodegradable" as "capable of being decomposed by bacteria or other living organisms."
 Technically, disposable plastics can biodegrade into pieces, but it can take hundreds of years to do so.
-That definition is very misleading as there is one big caveat to biodegradable utensils, and biodegradable products in general - most of them do degrade but they never 'integrate' with the rest of the soil or organic material around them.
+That definition is very misleading as there is one big caveat to biodegradable utensils, plates and bowls, and biodegradable products in general - most of them do degrade but they never 'integrate' with the rest of the soil or organic material around them.
 That's to say: while the product might degrade into pieces smaller than your naked eye can see, they're still artificial pieces floating or sitting in our environment.

 Anything that is animal-based, plant-based or natural mineral-based will biodegrade into mostly harmless compounds.
 That 'mostly' means that there will sometimes, or oftentimes, be parts of the product that will cause harm to the environment if accumulated in high enough amounts.
 This is part of the reason why the state of California, in 2013, banned the sale of products labeled as biodegradable in their state until the American Society for Testing and Materials (ASTM) updates their standards for what is allowed to be labeled biodegradable.
 California even goes so far as to financially penalize companies that don't follow this rule in their state.
 Other states and cities have followed suit, with Maryland prohibiting the sale of plastic products labeled as biodegradable, degradable or decomposable unless it meets certain standards.
 The cities of Seattle and Houston have implemented rules on 'biodegradable' bags and require residents to use compostable ones instead.